GovReady/govready-q/README.md

 	"admins": [["Name", "email@domain.com"], ...]

+## <a name="create-org"></a>Create an Organization

 You must set up the first organization (i.e. end-user/client) domain from the Django admin.
 Log into http://localhost:8000/admin with the superuser account that you created above.
 Add a Siteapp -> Organization (http://localhost:8000/admin/siteapp/organization/add/).
 Then visit the site at subdomains.localhost:8000 (using the subdomain for the organization you just created) and log in using the super user credentials again.
 (If you are using a domain other than `localhost`, then you must set it as the value of `"organization-parent-domain"` in the `local/environment/json` file.)
 When you log in for the first time it will ask you questions about the user and about the organization.

+## <a name="updating"></a>Updating

+If you have installed GovReady-Q from a clone of this repository, you can update your copy by running the `deployment/update.sh` script.
+The `update.sh` script will use git to pull the latest version of GovReady-Q, run migrations, and install new any new Python modules.

 To update, run: